-Safe handling

-Precautions for safe handling

-The conductivity of this material may make it a static accumulator., A liquid is typically considered nonconductive if its conductivity is below 10 0p S/m and is considered semi-conductive if its conductivity is below 10 000 pS/m., Whether a liquid is nonconductive or semi-conductive, the precautions are the same., A number of factors, for example liquid temperature, presence of contaminants, and anti-static additives can greatly influence the conductivity of a liquid.

-- ▶ Containers, even those that have been emptied, may contain explosive vapours. - ▶ Do NOT cut, drill, grind, weld or perform similar operations on or near containers. - ▶ Electrostatic discharge may be generated during pumping this may result in fire. - ► Ensure electrical continuity by bonding and grounding (earthing) all equipment. - Restrict line velocity during pumping in order to avoid generation of electrostatic discharge (<=1 m/sec until fill pipe submerged to twice its diameter, then <= 7 m/sec). - Avoid splash filling. - ▶ Do NOT use compressed air for filling discharging or handling operations. - Avoid all personal contact, including inhalation - ▶ Wear protective clothing when risk of exposure occurs. - ▶ Use in a well-ventilated area. - ▶ Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights or ignition sources. - Avoid contact with incompatible materials. - ► When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.
+Precautions for safe hand dling Safe handling The conductivity of this material may make it a static accumulator.
+A liquid is typically considered nonconductive if its conductivity is below 100 00 pS/m.
+Whether a liquid is nonconductive or semi-conductive, the precautions are the same.
+A number of factors, for example liquid temperature, presence of contaminants, and anti-static additives can greatly influence the conductivity of a liquid. • Containers, even those that have been emplied, may contain explosive vapours. • Do NOT cut, dhil, grind, weld or perform similar operations on or near containers.
+Electrostatic discharge may be generated during pumping - this may result in fire. • Ensure electrical continuity by bonding and grounding (earthing) all equipment. • Restrict line velocity during pumping in order to avoid generation of electrostatic discharge (<=1 m/sec until fill pipe submerged to twice its diameter, then <= 7 m/sec). • Avoid splash filling.
+Do NOT use compressed air for filling discharging or handling operations. • Wait 2 minutes after tank filling (for targs storage tanks) before opening hatches or maholes. • Wait 30 minutes after tank filling (for large storage tanks) before opening hatches or maholes. • Wait 30 minutes after tank filling (for large storage tanks) • before opening hatches or maholes. • Wait 30 minutes and tank filling (for large storage tanks) • accumulate, electrostatic discharge and ignition of flammable air-vapour mixtures can occur.
+Be aware of handling operations that may (wriste to additional hazards that result from the accumulation of static charge.
+If sufficient tharge is allowed to • velocity during pumping in order to avoid generation of • electrostatic discharge e.g. spark formation.
+Restrict line • velocity during pumping in order to avoid generation of • electrostatic discharge e.g. spark formation.
+Restrict line • velocity during pumping in order to avoid generation of • electrostatic discharge e.g. spark formation.
+Restrict line • velocity during pumping in order to avoid generation of • velocity during Other information Store in original containers.
+Keep containers securely sealed.
+No smoking, naked lights or ignition sources.
+Store in a cool, dry, well-ventilated area.
+Store away from incompatible materials and foodstuff containers.
+Protect containers against physical damage and check regularly for leaks.
+Observe manufacturer's storage and handling recommendations contained within this SDS.

-Other information

-- Store in original containers. - Keep containers securely sealed. - No smoking, naked lights or ignition sources.
-Store in a cool, dry, well-ventilated area. - Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.